jdmowatt/CSCD305-CPP-Programming-Projects/README.md

 Assignment 3: Created a comprehensive Chocolate Box Class using the Rule of 5, and operator overloading.

 Assignment 4: Created a Graph of a map of cities with coordinates using various data containers (Maps, Vectors, Sets)

+Assignment 5: Created a bunch of shape classesand functions using inheritance and overloading.